Preventive medicine · Dogs and cats

 With age, the immune system may be less responsive.
 For senior pets, we do a case-by-case assessment: health status, lifestyle and exposure risk all guide our recommendation.
 There is no one-size-fits-all answer.

-Schedule your companion's annual exam
+Let's plan your companion's annual exam